 How To Exchange Your Foreign Driver’s License

-Information on the process.
-The details are based directly on the legislation (Order 598, Article 49 – currently only available in Georgian).
+The following details are based directly on the legislation (Order 598, Article 49 – currently only available in Georgian).

 - Your passport (translated and notarized in Georgia); OR, your Georgian residence permit and passport (in such cases, translation and notarization are not required).

-- A document (issued by the relevant administrative body of the foreign country) indicating:
+- A notice issued by the relevant administrative body of the foreign country, legalized/apostilled, then translated, and notarized here in Georgia.
+The notice should indicate:

-c) The category (vehicle types) of the driver’s license.
+c.
+The category and sub-category (vehicle types) of the driver’s license.

 - A Form 100/a (ფორმა IV-100/ა – about your health condition) issued within the last 180 days.